 Nanoxidil belongs to a class of agents called ion-channel openers and is one of the relatively newest ones.
 Nanoxidil is basically an agent whose role is to open up the ion channels within the cells themselves.
 By doing so it helps activate certain cellular mechanisms, which help reduce or remove a number of triggers that cause the hair to fall out.

-Being responsible for opening up the ion channels, Nanoxidil as an agent has a larger molecular weight than Minoxidil.
+Being responsible for opening up the ion channels, Nanoxidil as an agent has a lower molecular weight than Minoxidil.
 This is also the main reason why Nanoxidil has a much larger skin absorption capacity than Minoxidil.

 Being a new product, there is still not enough information on how effective it actually is compared to Minoxidil and also there is not that much information as well on some of the long-term side effects that the use of Nanoxidil may cause.
 However, clinical studies have shown that Nanoxidil has a significantly smaller number of side effects compared to Minoxidil while at the same time being much more effective.